-In 2004 we moved to the Cilento in Campania, Italy.
+In 2004 we brought a property for sale in the Cilento in Campania, Italy.
 With it's beautiful coastline and mountainous back drop it was never going to be difficult to make the choice to live here.

 Although it is popular as a holiday destination for both foreigners and Italians, it still manages to maintain it's traditional feel and remain unspoilt.
 Being close to the town of Agropoli is a bonus as it has plenty going on throughout the year.
 The coastal villages from Santa Maria di Castellabate to Sapri are quiet from October to Easter.

 We live close to the hilltop village of Laureana Cilento where we restored a farmhouse and cottage with the most magnificent sea view across to the bay of Salerno and the Amalfi

 Coast.
 Within a short drive are ancient villages such as Rocca Cilento, Vatolla, Perdifumo heading right up into the mountains into the Cilento National Park which is so vast and breathtaking and you can drive for miles without passing another car!

 There are endless footpaths for walkers, sandy beaches where you can swim even up to the end of October, the best mozzarella you will ever taste and a tempting choice of wines of the region being Aglianico, Fiano and Falanghina.
 The Slow Food movement is thriving encouraging only local produce to be used.
 You can't buy fruit or vegetables which are out of season here!
 The theatre in Salerno and opera house in Naples offer spectacular productions.

 It has good rail and flight connections from Naples and Rome.
 Small ferries run from Salerno to the Amalfi coast and Capri from April to October and from Agropoli in July and August.